 - 7 years/105,000km: $400

 1.6T PHEV AWD

 *Sorento HEV FWD + HEV AWD service pricing $TBA

 The Kia Sorento wears a five-star ANCAP safety rating based on tests conducted by Euro NCAP in 2020.
 All variants are now covered by this rating, including petrol, diesel, hybrid and plug-in hybrid versions.

 Category scores include 82 per cent for adult occupant protection, 85 per cent for child occupant protection, 63 per cent for vulnerable road users protection and 89 per cent for safety assist.

 A key reason for the lower adult occupant score was protection of the driver’s chest and upper legs in the 50km/h frontal offset test, which was rated Weak.
 Meanwhile, lower-leg protection was deemed Marginal for the driver, as was protection of the front passenger’s upper legs.

 There are ISOFIX child seat anchors in both the second (outboard) and third rows, with top-tether points on all rear positions.

-Standard safety equipment across the range includes:
+Standard safety equipment includes: